SEC Filing Documents & Exhibits API

 |---|---|---|

-Primary HTML Filing | .htm / .html | The main body of the SEC filing (e.g., the actual 10-K, 10-Q, or 8-K text).
-Our engine has cleaned the raw SGML and stripped out inline XBRL data to return pure HTML.
-This is typically assigned Sequence 1 in the container. |
+Primary HTML Filing | .htm / .html | The main body of the SEC filing — the actual 10-K, 10-Q, or 8-K text.
+Inline XBRL elements have been stripped; the file contains pure HTML.
+Typically filesno 1 in the manifest. |

-GRAPHIC | .jpg / .gif | Embedded images, charts, and logos.
-The engine natively decodes the base64/uuencoded streams in the SGML and returns raw binary image files. |
+GRAPHIC | .jpg / .gif | Embedded performance graphs, charts, and logos.
+Returned as raw binary bytes with the correct image Content-Type header. |

-CORRESP | .htm / .txt | Correspondence.
-Uploads of correspondence between the SEC and the company regarding filing reviews or administrative matters. |
+CORRESP | .htm / .txt | SEC correspondence — letters between the SEC and the company regarding filing reviews, comment letters, or administrative matters. |

-INFORMATION TABLE | .xml | Specific to 13F filings, this contains the actual XML table of the institution's equity holdings. |
+INFORMATION TABLE | .xml | Specific to 13F filings: the XML table of an institution's quarterly reported equity holdings. |

-| Document Class / Type | Typical Extension | Standard Description |
+| File / Exhibit Class | Extension | Description |

 |---|---|---|

 EX-101.INS | .xml | XBRL Instance Document.
-The core machine-readable file containing the raw financial data tags, values, and contextual dates. |
+Core machine-readable file containing raw financial data tags, values, and contextual reporting dates. |

-EX-101.SCH | .xsd | XBRL Taxonomy Extension.
-The company-specific taxonomy schema validating the data against the standard US-GAAP taxonomy. |
+EX-101.SCH | .xsd | XBRL Taxonomy Extension Schema.
+Company-specific schema validating reported data against the US-GAAP or IFRS taxonomy. |

 EX-101.CAL | .xml | XBRL Calculation Linkbase.
-Defines the mathematical relationships between XBRL tags (e.g., ensuring that Assets = Liabilities + Equity). |
+Defines mathematical relationships between tags — e.g., Assets = Liabilities + Equity. |

 EX-101.DEF | .xml | XBRL Definition Linkbase.
-Defines dimensional structures and table architectures in the data (e.g., breaking down revenue by geographical segments). |
+Defines dimensional table architectures including segment breakdowns by geography or product line. |

 EX-101.LAB | .xml | XBRL Label Linkbase.
-Provides the human-readable English labels for the underlying XBRL tags so they can be rendered correctly in financial statements. |
+English human-readable labels for XBRL concept tags, used when rendering financial statements. |

 EX-101.PRE | .xml | XBRL Presentation Linkbase.
-Dictates how the XBRL tags should be ordered, indented, and nested when rendered visually on a balance sheet. |
+Specifies ordering, indentation, and nesting of tags when rendered in a balance sheet or income statement. |

-Common Legal Exhibits (Regulation S-K)
+Legal Exhibits (Regulation S-K, Item 601)

-| Document Class / Type | Typical Extension | Standard Description |
+| File / Exhibit Class | Extension | Description |

 |---|---|---|

-EX-1 | .htm / .txt | Underwriting Agreements related to the public offering of securities. |
+EX-1 | .htm / .txt | Underwriting agreements related to the public offering of securities. |

 EX-2 | .htm / .txt | Plans of acquisition, reorganization, arrangement, liquidation, or succession. |